-To download more info, click here: CELTA info
+To download more info about the CELTA, click here:

-CELTA courses may be followed on an intensive, semi-intensive or part-time basis.
+CELTA courses may be followed on an intensive, semi-intensive or ONLINE - blended basis.

 Minimum English Level: C1/C2